 Everyone who has read the book is invited to attend.
 If you need a copy of the book, please stop by the front desk, call, or email the library to reserve a copy.

 Do you like crocheting, knitting, and other needlework?
 Do you want to make a difference in our community?
 Join the knitting and crochet group at the Grove City Community Library.
 Led by Barbara Yakimick, this casual group is open to members of any age, gender or ability!
 Works created can go to women’s shelters in Mercer County run by the Mercer Aware Program, or for your own favorite charity.
 Come and kick back with your needles, hooks and yarn and Make a Differencein our community!

-Join us as we gather to discuss Laura Child's entertaining cozy mystery, "Scones & Bones"!
+Join us as we gather to discuss Laura Child's entertaining cozy mystery, "Agony of the Leaves"!

 Anyone who has read the book is invited to participate.
 Please contact the library if you would like to reserve a copy of the book.

-Weekly one-on-one assistance is offered for those interested in becoming more confident using computers, navigating the Internet, or just figuring out how to use your own e-Reader or smartphone.
+One-on-one assistance is offered for those interested in becoming more confident using computers, navigating the Internet, or just figuring out how to use your own e-Reader or smart phone.
 Two laptops will be available for patrons to use during this time on a first-come, first-served basis.
 Registration is encouraged if you have very specific topics or programs to cover; otherwise, please just drop in by the front desk!